wandersalomao/MovieBuddy/README.md

 Movies API key
 -------
 In order to run this application you need to add you custom api key.
-To do that just edit the file Constants.java and replace the string "YOUR_API_KEY" with your key.
+To do that just edit the file Constants.java and replace the string "YOUR_API_KEY" with your own key.

 License
 -------